saltstack-formulas/chartmuseum-formula/README.rst

       install: false
     #
     # any repositories that need to be available for installing chart
-    # dependencies can be configured with the helm client here
+    # dependencies can be configured with the helm client here.
+When this is
+    # required, packaging the chart will fail with an error indicating a
+    # repository could not be reached.
     #
     repos:
       {{ repo_name }}: {{ repo_url }}